Vrolijk/OSDD/datadiode_hardware_setups.md

 ## 2 way uni-directional setup

-To be able to send and receive data via seperate interfaces causing a protocol break for most network attacks.
+To be able to send and receive data via separate interfaces causing a protocol break for most network attacks.
 This setup also provides control over the received and send data.
-In this expample we send an OpenSSL certificate request trough the diode to be signed by the CA. After signing the CA sends the signed certificate trough the second datadiode back to the sender.
+In this example we send an OpenSSL certificate request trough the data-diode to be signed by the CA. After signing the CA sends the signed certificate trough the second data-diode back to the sender.

 <img src="img_2_way_datadiode_setup.png" width=300>

-## One proxy to many destionations
+## One proxy to many destinations

-Since we are using one way communication it's also possible to use multiple datadiodes and destionations using a switch.
+Since we are using one way communication it's also possible to use multiple data-diodes and destinations using a switch.

 <img src="img_one_to_many_datadiode_setup.png" width=300>